stenzek/duckstation/README.md

  - Visual Studio 2022

 1. Clone the respository: `git clone https://github.com/stenzek/duckstation.git`.
+2. Download the dependencies pack from https://github.com/stenzek/duckstation-ext-qt-minimal/releases/download/latest/deps-x64.7z, and extract it to `dep\msvc`.
-2. Open the Visual Studio solution `duckstation.sln` in the root, or "Open Folder" for cmake build.
+3. Open the Visual Studio solution `duckstation.sln` in the root, or "Open Folder" for cmake build.
-3. Build solution.
+4. Build solution.
-4. Binaries are located in `bin/x64`.
+5. Binaries are located in `bin/x64`.
-5. Run `duckstation-qt-x64-Release.exe` or whichever config you used.
+6. Run `duckstation-qt-x64-Release.exe` or whichever config you used.

 ### Linux
 Requirements (Debian/Ubuntu package names):